Archan6el/Devvortex-Writeup-HackTheBox/README.md

 # Joomla Dashboard and Reverse Shell

 I click around trying to see if there's anything that can lead me to the log in credentials of other users, but I find nothing.
-Eventually, I finally come across something interesting (which took longer than I'd care to admit)
+Eventually, I finally come across something interesting (which took longer than I'd care to admit).

 Found in the `System` tab, under Templates, is `Administrator Templates`: